On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: DAFT Models

-Here we explore the few-shot case when some training data is available from the target domain.
-The generalized approach with any training data is to fine-tune a model with the data so that the model can perform the domain specific task.
-The key research question is: should we fine-tune a base model (i.e., \ft in Figure \ref{fig:paper_structure}), or fine-tune a \daft (i.e., \daftsq in Figure \ref{fig:paper_structure}) model? \footnote{In our fine-tuning experiments, we found that only updating the weights of the header layer does not guarantee good performance and was easily surpassed by different models designed to perform similar tasks without any fine-tuning (zero-shot).
-Hence, we chose to do all our performance analysis by focusing on fully fine-tuned models.
-The performance comparison of updating the weights of the entire model versus only the header layer is provided in the Appendix (Table \ref{Tab:FT_base_and_pretuned_appnd}).} Table \ref{Tab:FT_base_and_pretuned} provides the average performance comparison of the \ft and \daftsq models using the \emph{Relative Improvement} ($RI$) metric when the number of samples to fine-tune \ft and \daftsq is varied from $n = 2$ to $256$ \iia{(The full results for both tasks are in Appendix, Table \ref{Tab:FT_base_and_pretuned_appnd} and \ref{Tab:FT_base_and_pretuned_appnd_text}).} The values in the table are the average of $RI$ of \daftsq compared to \ft the Roberta base model, when all the \daft models also have \emph{Roberta} as the base model.
+\iia{When (some) training data is available from the target domain, the general approach} is to fine-tune a model with that data to perform the domain specific task.
+The key research question is: should we fine-tune a base model (\ft in Fig.~\ref{fig:paper_structure}), or fine-tune a \daft (\daftsq in Fig.~\ref{fig:paper_structure})?
+We explored two scenarios, with weight updates of i) only the header layer connection and ii) the whole model, and decided to go with the weight update of the whole model \footnote{ We found that updating the weights of the header layer only does not guarantee good performance and can be surpassed by models designed to perform similar tasks without any fine-tuning (zero-shot).
+So, we chose to do all performance analysis with fully fine-tuned models.
+Performance comparison of updating the weights of the entire model versus only the header layer is provided in the Appendix (Table \ref{Tab:FT_base_and_pretuned_appnd}).}.
+Table \ref{Tab:FT_base_and_pretuned} provides the average performance comparison of the \ft and \daftsq models using the \emph{Relative Improvement} ($RI$) metric when the number of samples to fine-tune is varied from $n = 2$ to $128$ (Full results are in Appendix, Table \ref{Tab:FT_base_and_pretuned_appnd} and \ref{Tab:FT_base_and_pretuned_appnd_text}) \footnote{The $RI$ values in the table are generated with \emph{Roberta} as the base models for both \daftsq and \ft.}.
 A positive (negative) value of $RI$ means \daftsq is performing better (worse) compared to \ft, and the larger (smaller) the value the better (worse) \daftsq is performing.
-We observe that \daftsq outperforms \ft by a large margin when $n$ is within the range of $2$ to $64$.
-We see only one negative value in the table when $n = 256$, which indicates that \ft is outperforming \daftsq in most cases.
-The presence of almost all positive values of $RI$ showcases the importance of using a fine-tuned \daft instead of \ft when the sample size is small.
+We observe that \daftsq outperforms \ft by a large margin when $n$ is small ($2$ to $64$), and see only one negative value in the table ($n = 128$).
+This indicates that \daftsq is outperforming \ft in most \iia{(few shot)} cases \iia{on the target task}. {Please note that if there are a moderate amount of data-samples (for the current tasks, $n > 128$) available from the target domain (not a data-scarce environment) \ft is expected to perform similarly as \daftsq.